theaquamarine/windows-powershell-docs/docset/windows/servercore/set-displayresolution.md

 ```

 ## DESCRIPTION
-The **Set-DisplayResolution** cmdlet changes the display resolution for Windows Server® 2012 in Server Core mode.
+The **Set-DisplayResolution** cmdlet changes the display resolution for Windows Server??
+2012 in Server Core mode.
 Specify both the width and the height in pixels.
 Unless you use the *Force* parameter, the cmdlet prompts you before it changes the settings.
 You can use the Get-DisplayResolution cmdlet to view the current resolution.